A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

 Let $Z_t(\bs{x})$ be the simulation output at input $\bs{x}$ from code $t$, $t \in V$.
 The GMGP assumes the following modeling framework:

-Here, $V_S \subset V$ consists of all \textit{source} nodes in $\mathcal{G}$ (i.e., nodes with an in-degree of 0), $\overline{{V}_{S}} = V \setminus V_S$ contains the remaining nodes, and $\text{Pa}(t) = \{t' \in V : (t',t) \in E\}$ consists of all \textit{parent} nodes of $t \in V$ in the DAG $\mathcal{G}$.
+Here, $V_S \subset V$ consists of all \textit{source} nodes in $\mathcal{G}$ (i.e., nodes with an in-degree of 0), $\overline{{V}_{S}} = V \setminus V_S$ contains the remaining non-source nodes, and $\text{Pa}(t) = \{t' \in V : (t',t) \in E\}$ consists of all \textit{parent} nodes of $t \in V$ in the DAG $\mathcal{G}$.
 Note that source nodes represent simulations with no lower-fidelity representations, and non-source nodes represent simulations with at least one lower-fidelity representation.
-We further assign the following GP priors on source nodes:
+The function $\rho_{t'}(\bs{x})$ captures \textit{dependencies} between the output at node $t$ and its lower-fidelity form at node $t'$. \cbl{In the absense of prior information on this dependency linking multi-fidelity models, one can instead adopt $\rho_{t}(\bs{x}) = \rho_t$; this is the specification used in later numerical experiments.}